How to Create a LAGG with VLAN Tagging on Proxmox Server using a L2 Switch and OPNsense

 The only other thing you need to select is the “Mode”.
 Choose

-LACP (802.3ad) since LACP is the LAG type being used on the switch.
+LACP (802.3ad) since LACP is the LAGG type being used on the switch.
 Click the “Create” button to create the bond.

 Create a Linux Bridge Using the Linux Bond